hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

-Mr. Tilak is dead !
+> Mr. Tilak is dead !
 Long live Mr. Tilak !
+>

-The Tribune.
+> The Tribune.

-npHE situation which Mr. Tilak occupied towards the middle of 1920 was the most enviable any public man has occupied in India.
+The situation which Mr. Tilak occupied towards the middle of 1920 was the most enviable any public man has occupied in India.
 He was the most success- ful and the most longlived of the band of self-sacrificing